x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/secure-outlook-for-ios-and-android.md

 > [!NOTE]
 > After the conditional access policies are enabled, it may take up to 6 hours for any previously connected mobile device to become blocked.
 >
-> When the user authenticates, if there are any conditional access policies applied, then mobile device access rules (allow, block, or quarantine) in Exchange Online are skipped.
+> When the user authenticates, if there are any Azure Active Directory conditional access policies applied, then mobile device access rules (allow, block, or quarantine) in Exchange Online are skipped.
 >
 > To leverage app-based conditional access policies, the Microsoft Authenticator app must be installed on iOS devices.
 For Android devices, the Intune Company Portal app is required.
 For more information, see [App-based Conditional Access with Intune](https://docs.microsoft.com/intune/app-based-conditional-access-intune).